orf/gping/readme.md

 `pip3 install pinggraph`

-Tested on Windows and Ubuntu, should run on MacOS as well.
+Tested on Windows and Ubuntu, should run on OS X as well.
 After installation just run:

 `gping [yourhost]`